Dareto-Dream/GameStudio25-26/README.md

 * Include documentation for new systems
 * Run all pre-commit tests and validations

-Please review the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more details.
+Please review the [CONTRIBUTING.md](./Docs/CONTRIBUTING.md) file for detailed contribution policies and workflows.

 ---